timrid/construct-typing/README.md

 The problem is to describe the more complex constructs like:
  - `Sequence` which has heterogenous subcons in comparison to an `Array` with only homogenous subcons.
  - `Struct`, `BitStruct`, `Union` which has heterogenous and named subcons.

-Currently only the very unspecific type `Any` can be used as type hint (maybe in the future it can be optimised a little, when variadic generics become available).
-The biggest disadvantage is that autocompletion for the named subcons is not available.
+Currently only the very unspecific type `typing.Any` can be used as type hint (maybe in the future it can be optimised a little, when variadic generics become available).
+But the biggest disadvantage is that autocompletion for the named subcons is not available.

 ### Typed
-To further enhance the type hints and include and autocompletion for these complex constructs the **construct_typed** package is used.
+To include autocompletion and further enhance the type hints for these complex constructs the **construct_typed** package is used as an extension to the original *construct* package.

 It implements the following new types:
 - TypedEnum